hyperledger-solang/solang/docs/targets/solana.rst

 Alternatively, the data account can be created by the constructor, on chain.
 When this method is used, some parameters must be specified for the account using annotations.
-Annotations placed on top of a constructor can only contain literals or constant expressions, as is the case for first ``@seed`` and ``@space`` in the following example.
+Annotations placed above a constructor can only contain literals or constant expressions, as is the case for first ``@seed`` and ``@space`` in the following example.
 Annotations can also refer to constructor arguments when placed next to them, as the second ``@seed`` and the ``@bump`` examples below.
 The ``@payer`` annotation is a special annotation that